 In addition to defending employers in high-stakes litigation matters, Laura regularly advises clients on employment issues, including terminating employees, drafting employee handbooks, and complying with California and federal wage and hour laws, as well as leave and disability rules.

-Laura is a prolific author on labor and employment matters, and is frequently published in leading legal publications.
+Laura is a prolific author on labor and employment matters and is frequently published in leading legal publications, notably including her feature article, PAGA Performance,, in the Los Angeles Lawyer (July 2016).
 While earning her J.D., Laura was a member of Dalhousie University’s Law Review.
 She also served as a law clerk for the Honorable Justice Marshall Rothstein, Federal Court of Canada, Trial and Appeal Division.